 Lying carelessly in the warm water, slow, bored and ignorant of the surroundings, hippos don't seem like a serious threat.
 Looks can be deceiving.

 They're a delight to be observed from a distance but make sure to avoid close encounters by all means.
 The hippo, the world's third largest land animal, has earned itself a reputation as Africa's most dangerous animal.
 Numbers are hard to come by but statistics tell us hippos kill more people than buffaloes, lions, rhinos, leopards and elephants combined.
 It can kill crocodiles, which is pretty impressive for a vegetarian.

 What is it that makes them so dangerous?
 To begin with, just look at their massive jaws displaying 20 in (50 cm) canines, weapons forged for war.
 Secondly, hippos are bipolar, thus very unpredictable.
 They can go from docile to extremely aggressive in a matter of seconds.
 They're highly protective of their territory and females and will let nothing come in their way, including humans.
 Then, they have bad eyesight.
 Not to mention male hippos in East Africa can weigh up to 3,300 lbs (1,500 kg) and can reach speeds of up to 20 mph (32 km/h).
 That's right, these water-loving creatures can and will outrun you.
 So don't give them any reason to.

-By now you are probably wondering how will you ever survive an African safari with so many threats at every step?
+By now you are probably wondering how will you ever survive an African big five safari with so many threats at every step?
 Simple.
 Keep your distance, watch your step and avoid any confrontation.
 Remember, this is their home.
 We are merely visitors and we have to respect their habitat accordingly.